COLLABORATIONS

-This programme of collaborations has been developed to ensure participation from a range of individuals and groups, both in and outside of the arts, for example socially engaged artists, youth workers, the health sector, young people and community groups.
+This programme of collaborations has been developed to ensure participation from a range of individuals and groups, both in and outside of the arts.
+The aim os this programme is to establish long term relationships with communities and audiences around the city producing relevant projects through open and participatory strategies.

 © Peter Mitchell